James C. Wilkins: Biography

+From 1816 to 1834, he was business partners with John Linton in the firm of Wilkins & Linton in New Orleans.
+Linton and Wilkins were both married to sisters of Adam L. Bingaman, daughters of Charlotte Surget and Adam Bingaman.
+His papers include correspondence about the 1836 "sale and transportation...of a group of fifty slaves from Baltimore, Maryland, by J.S.
+Skinner".
+In the 1830s he was part of a land-speculation scheme organized by future U.S. Senator from California William Gwin; the syndicate dealt in land in Mississippi, Arkansas, and Texas.

-In January 1840 Wilkins was one of the co-sponsors of a grand dinner at Natchez to celebrate guest of honor Andrew Jackson, who, despite being quite ill and frail, had came to the lower Mississippi to celebrate the 25th anniversary of the Battle of New Orleans.
+In January 1840 Wilkins was one of the co-sponsors of a grand dinner at Natchez to celebrate guest of honor Andrew Jackson, who, despite being quite ill and frail, had come to the lower Mississippi to celebrate the 25th anniversary of the Battle of New Orleans.
+Wilkins was involved in a community ceremony honoring the late Thomas Hinds when he died in 1840.
 Following the catastrophic 1840 Natchez tornado, Wilkins presided over a community meeting to plan the recovery and reconstruction.

 In the 1840s the firm Wilkins, Humason & Co. ran a foundry in Natchez that produced engines for mills, gin houses, and steamboats.
 He reportedly lost his fortune in 1841.
 According to Claiborne, this was primarily as a result of guaranteeing other people's debts.

-Wilkins organized a company, the Natchez Rifle Corps, during the War of 1812 and had a modest role in the Battle of New Orleans.
-The company confined to function as a militia and social society after the war.
-Wilkins was involved in a community ceremony honoring the late Thomas Hinds when he died in 1840.

 Wilkins died in Louisville, Kentucky, and his remains were returned to Natchez for burial.
 A collection of his papers is held at the University of Texas at Austin.